daniel-isidro/hot_n_pop_song_machine/README.md

 Finally we **pickled** this last XGBoost model and we used it on the Python script of the front-end web app.

-**Bonus - Expanded Dataset**
+### Bonus - Expanded Dataset

-When we evaluated **expanding the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide), and we rerun all steps to get to a final predictive model chosen, we found that the new model with the unbalanced dataset performed better when predicting negatives than the first selected model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (f1-score up from 0.90 to 0.93).
-But at the same time the new model **lost a lot of predictive power on the positives** (f1-score dropped to 0.80 from 0.90).
+We tried to **refine the model** and **expanded the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide), so we rerun all steps to get a new final predictive model.
+We found that this new model with the unbalanced dataset performed better when predicting negatives than the first selected model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (postives f1-score up from 0.90 to 0.93).
+But at the same time the new model **lost a lot of predictive power on the positives** (negatives f1-score dropped to 0.80 from 0.90).

 XGBoost metrics with **balanced** dataset: